ABBU2712/House-Parrty/README.md

 - Member names: Abinash Mishra / Amitesh Singh Bais
 - Assigned roles: Presenter / Presenter
-- Contribution breakdown: Abinash contributed in initial setup followed by designing and devloping NPCs from scratch.
+- Contribution breakdown: Abinash contributed in the initial setup followed by designing and devloping NPCs from scratch.
                           Amitesh designed the complete scene along with making the beer pong game work.

 ---